Prashant-S29/ici-fest-website/README.md

 # React Project with Vite

-Welcome to the README file for your React project built with Vite.
+Welcome Folks.
+This is the website for my college for there ICI Fest'2023.
 This guide will help you get started with cloning, setting up, and running the project on your local machine.
+Happy Learning.

 ## Table of Contents
 - [Getting Started](#getting-started)